metal-stack/metal-ccm/README.md

 make dockerimage
 ```

-The image will be tagged with `:latest`
+The image will be tagged with `:latest`.